loren-michael/loren-michael/README.md

 [Movie Rental Repo](https://github.com/loren-michael/phase-4-project-final "Movie Rental Repo")

-This app was meant to go a little deeper into my understanding of Ruby on Rails, while also applying useContext to access state from a central location.
+This app was meant to go deeper into my understanding of Ruby on Rails, while also applying useContext to access state from a central location.
 Also includes validations and authentication for users using bcrypt.

 ### Character Manager